By: Emily Pardy, LMFT, PMH-C

 When I think about what kind of parents I want my children to become, I don’t envision them running themselves ragged or exhaustively tackling the complexities of childrearing without a supportive community.
 On the contrary!
 Therefore, one of the best things I can do for my children now is to show them how to care for themselves appropriately, set limits, multitask responsibly and sustain interests and passions beyond the obligations surrounding them.
 If that’s not reason enough to go out, I don’t know what is.

 It’s time to check your guilt at the door and set aside some me time with a whole new perspective.
+Self-care for mothers is essential.
 Instead of feeling selfish as you book a massage or cringe with doubt and fear as you leave your children in the care of someone else, rest assured that you’re providing healthy insight for your children to witness the power of independence, confidence, security and trust in their mother.
 Taking a break away from parenting might just be one of the most important lessons you teach your child that day!

 Originally posted on She Knows